Guild's Lake

-The lake took its name from Peter Guild (pronounced guile), one of the first 19th-century settlers in the area.
+The lake was named after Peter Guild (pronounced guile), one of the first 19th-century settlers in the area.
 In 1847, he acquired nearly 600 acre of the wetlands through a donation land claim.
-After Guild's death in 1870, various landowners modified the area to accommodate sawmills, railroads, shipping docks, and Portland's city garbage incinerator.
-The Guild's Lake Rail Yard, built by the Northern Pacific Railway in the 1880s, became an important switching yard for trains.
-Beginning in the 1890s, channel-deepening in the Willamette River improved the city's status as a deep-water seaport, as did completion in 1914 of a port terminal.
-These developments helped make nearby Guild's Lake the most important industrial area in Portland.
+Following Guild's death in 1870, various landowners modified the area to accommodate sawmills, railroads, shipping docks, and Portland's city garbage incinerator.
+The Guild's Lake Rail Yard, built by the Northern Pacific Railway in the 1880s,became a major switching yard for trains.
+Channel-deepening in the Willamette during the 1890s enhanced Portland's position as a deep-water seaport, as did the completion of a port terminal in 1914.
+These developments helped make nearby Guild's Lake an important industrial area of the city.

-In 1905, the Lewis and Clark Centennial Exposition, held on an artificial island in Guild's Lake, had helped spur growth in the area.
-After the exposition ended, developers filled the lake and its surrounds with rocks and gravel sluiced from parts of the Balch Creek watershed in the West Hills above the floodplain or dredged from the Willamette River.
+In 1905, the Lewis and Clark Centennial Exposition was held on an artificial island in Guild's Lake, spurring growth in the area.
+After the exposition, developers filled the lake and its surrounds with rocks and gravel sluiced from parts of the Balch Creek watershed in the West Hills above the floodplain or dredged from the Willamette River.
 Civic leaders promoted the Guild's Lake area as a good place for industry, and by the mid-1920s the lake was gone.
 Instead, it became "a drying and settling mud flat ... awaiting development during World War II".
 During World War II, the Guild's Lake Housing Project, an adjunct to the Vanport project, provided temporary housing for workers in the nearby Kaiser Shipyards.

 After the war, chemical and petroleum processing and storage, metals manufacturing, and other large industries expanded in the area.
 In 2001, the Portland City Council adopted the Guild's Lake Industrial Sanctuary Plan aimed at protecting the area's "long-term economic viability as an industrial district."